Checkpoint Frequency Tuning

 conn = sqlite3.connect(db_path, timeout=30.0)

-result = conn.execute("PRAGMA wal_autocheckpoint;").fetchone()
+applied = conn.execute("PRAGMA wal_autocheckpoint;").fetchone()[0]

-if result[0] != target_pages:
+if applied != target_pages:

-raise RuntimeError(f"Checkpoint threshold mismatch: expected {target_pages}, got {result[0]}")
+f"Checkpoint threshold mismatch: expected {target_pages}, got {applied}"

 except sqlite3.OperationalError as e:

-logger.critical(f"SQLite locking/IO failure during PRAGMA application: {e}")
+logger.critical("SQLite locking/IO failure during PRAGMA application: %s", e)

 raise